Are You Ready to Tackle the Mobile-First Shift? Find out Now.

-Ever since Google announced that it’s making the move to a Mobile-first Index, the entire SEO Company and web design industry is strife with speculations and rumors.
-Mobile-first index has been the buzzword of the industry for the last five to six months.
+Ever since Google announced that it’s making the move to a Mobile-first Index, the entire SEO Services Company and web design services company is strife with speculations and rumors.
+The Mobile-first index has been the buzzword of the industry for the last five to six months.

 Amidst this cacophony of noise, it’s easy to get lost and feel overwhelmed.
 Here in this post, we give you a quick rundown of what to expect and how to prevent traffic loss during and after the change.

 First things first, what does the Mobile-First Index mean?